ashikshezan/tutorials/installing-docker.md

 # Docker
 I am no expert on docker, I only install it to run **Splash**  to run **Javascript** driven website for scrape its content with **Scrapy**.
-So from my knowledge
+So from various search result on internet, here are some
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4MTMzNDA2LC0xMzY1MDEzNzgxLDEyND
-Y3NjM0OTYsMzE1MzcyNTIwLC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbMTk1OTQ4MDcxMCwxMTgxMzM0MDYsLTEzNj
+UwMTM3ODEsMTI0Njc2MzQ5NiwzMTUzNzI1MjAsLTIwODg3NDY2
+MTJdfQ==
 -->